dmae97/roblex-studio-mcp-server/README.md

 # Roblox Studio MCP Server

-A Model-Context-Protocol (MCP) server implementation for Roblox Studio with enhanced Sequential MCP execution support.
+A Model-Context-Protocol (MCP) server implementation for Roblox Studio with enhanced Sequential MCP execution support and Claude Desktop integration.

 ## Table of Contents